top of page

 but strengthen one another.

-A village that is technologically on par with the future.
+A village technically on par with the future.

 Eden is equipped with strong internet in every area —

-whether Tiny House, outdoor area, co-working space or event hall.
+whether tiny house, outdoor area, co-working room, or event hall.

 uploads flow,